-We’re all feeling the pinch of inflation and nowhere is it more obvious than in the family grocery bill.
-Grocery prices started rising in 2020 and, according to the U.S. Department of Agriculture, prices are expected to continue to rise another three-to-four percent by the end of 2022.
+We’re all feeling the pinch of years of inflation and nowhere is it more obvious than in the family grocery bill.
+Grocery prices have been on the rise for years and, according to the U.S. Department of Agriculture, prices are expected to continue to rise another two-to-three percent by the end of 2026.

 You’ve gotta feed the family, so what can a parent do?
 Here are some of the most common mistakes people make that hike up that grocery bill — and some useful tips to avoid them.